PostHog/meta/requests-for-comments/2025-06-10-geo-and-llms-txt.md

 It basically turns all our public-facing content (docs, blog, and newsletters) into LLM-friendly sitemaps and markdown pages for AI crawling.

+### Targeting cited sources
+Tools like Gauge can show us the most cited sources for specific prompts.
+That gives us a clear target list, to either reach out and get mentioned or to create content on those same platforms.

 ### Content distribution

 Open ended.
 Food for thought for content marketing.